TannerGilbert/Machine-Learning-Explained/Algorithms/logistic_regression/README.tex.md

 ![Loss Functions Graph](doc/loss_functions.png)

-The above graph shows that the more of the prediction is from the actual y value the bigger the loss gets.
+The above graph shows that the further away the prediction is from the actual y value the bigger the loss gets.

 That means that if the correct answer is 0, then the cost function will be 0 if the prediction is also 0.
 If the prediction approaches 1, then the cost function will approach infinity.